-Density Limits: Maximum of: 2 Dwelling units per acre.
-See Zoning District Incentives below.
-Fences are not counted toward density limits.
-Structures/Uses Per Lot: Maximum of: 2 Principal Structures and 2 Principal Uses Home Business and Home Industry are not considered Principal Uses.
+Density Limits: Maximum of:12 units per acre See Zoning District Incentives below.
+Structures/Uses Per Lot: Maximum of: 2 Principal Structures and 2 Principal Uses.
+Home Business and Home Industry are not considered Principal Uses.
 Fences are not counted toward Structures limits.
-Dimensional Requirements - New Lots Minimum Lot Size: 1/8 acre Minimum Lot Frontage: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
-Setback-Front (Min): 20 ft Measured from edge of the actual or proposed road right-of-way Setback-Side/Rear (Min): 20 ft Measured from the property line
+Dimensional Requirements Minimum Lot Size: 1/8 acre Minimum Lot Frontage: 70 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 20 ft Measured from edge of the actual or proposed road right-of-way Setback-Side/Rear (Min): 10 ft Measured from the property line a.
+Affordable Housing Developments may be constructed, if approved, up to the maximum density specified in Article VII, § 734.